 Minimum 4 people

 In this workshop we explore the process of etching aluminium metal plates with copper sulphate.
-A copper sulphate, salt and water solution provides a low-toxic environment to etch our aluminium plates – a safer alternative to ferric and nitric acid solutions used for etching zinc and copper plates.
+A copper sulphate, salt and water solution provides a low-toxic environment to etch aluminium plates – a safer and more accessible alternative to ferric and nitric acid solutions used for etching zinc and copper plates.

 You will learn how to prepare your aluminium plates, achieve different marks and lines, apply your drawing to the plate, etch, then print, intaglio style, with an etching press.

 There are many different approaches to this process that are not available when etching traditional zinc and copper plates.
 We will explore several of these approaches on day one (1).
 By drawing and/or using different materials on hand, you will be able to create your own image, in your own style, and print.

 This workshop is suitable for beginners to intermediate, all ages over 16.